tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/新手指引/接入指引_intl(新).md

 For more information on platform-specific configurations, see the project configuration document for the platform.

 ### 3. Usage tips for the official demo
-The demo has a Tencent cloud test account for functionality trial.
+You can do a functionality test with a Tencent Cloud test account in the Demo.
 To use your personal or corporate test account, you need to replace the AppID of the Tencent Cloud test account in the corresponding interface of the demo with the AppID you obtained in the console, and change the permission key of voice chat in the AVChatViewController-GetAuthBuffer function.

 ## API Documentations